sourcegraph/sourcegraph-public-snapshot/doc/code_intelligence/explanations/features.md

 ## Find references

-When you select 'Find references' from the popover, a panel will be shown at the bottom of the page that lists all of the references found for both precise (LSIF or language server) and search-based results (from search heuristics).
+When you select 'Find references' from the popover, a panel will be shown at the bottom of the page that lists all of the references found for both precise and search-based results (from search heuristics).
 This panel will separate references by repository, and you can optionally group them by file.

 <img src="https://storage.googleapis.com/sourcegraph-assets/docs/images/code-intelligence/find-refs.gif" width="450"/>